Minimal Gaps and Additive Energy in real-valued sequences: Introduction and Statement of Results

 The core idea in all the upper bounds we have given so far is that the random variables $(x_n - x_m) \alpha$ for $\alpha \in \mathbb{R}$, which are the gaps, are essentially independent and therefore should behave as in the random case.
 In \ref{zeta v1} the additive energy is essentially a variance bound, in \ref{rapid} we use the rapid growth of $x_n$ to show the independence, and in \ref{quadratic} we use the fact that we are able to compute $x_n - x_m$ fairly explicitly.

 In contrast, we shall also discuss the sequence $\sqrt{n}$, where we do not show a metric result but a result specifically about the gaps of the sequence $\sqrt{n}$ itself.
 Properties of the gaps of $\sqrt{n}$ have been studied in \cite{Elkies McMullen} where their gap distribution is computed and is surprisingly shown to not be Poissonian (as in the random case), and in \cite{Correlation sqrt} where in contrast their pair correlation is shown to be Poissonian.
+In the result on pair correlation, as in our case, we have to throw away the squares as they trivially cause the pair correlation to fail or the minimal gap to be $0$.
 We will compute the minimal gap of the sequence:

 \begin{thm} The minimal gap of the sequence $\left( \sqrt{n} \right)$ is asymptotically equal to $\frac{1}{2 N^{\frac{3}{2}}}$, that is

 \end{thm}

 Notice that this is in stark contrast to the random case.